-- (f) Teaching Assistant.
-This title usually applies to graduate students who assist faculty and who are employed on a part-time basis. - (g) Faculty Associate.
-This title may be applied to a person assigned to a research or non-teaching center, institute, or other unit or interdisciplinary program of an institution. - (h) Specialist.
+- (f) Faculty Associate.
+This title may be applied to a person assigned to a research or nonteaching center, institute, or other unit or interdisciplinary program of an institution. - (g) Specialist.
 This title may be used for professional individuals who will serve as practitioners in specific areas of instruction, training, or supervision.
-In accordance with institutional policy, the title may carry appropriate descriptive prefixes so as to indicate the specific areas of proficiency, such as Practice Teaching Specialist, Physical Activity Specialist, or Social Work Field Training Specialist. - (i) Patient Care or Research.
-Persons appointed to fulltime positions for the primary purpose of patient care and other service activities or to full-time or part-time positions for the primary purpose of research activities shall be given one of the following titles, even though the individuals may be assigned teaching responsibilities:

-(1) Professor of (title of specialty) (2) Associate Professor of (title of specialty) (3) Assistant Professor of (title of specialty) (4) Instructor in (title of specialty)
+In accordance with institutional policy, the title may carry appropriate descriptive prefixes so as to indicate the specific areas of proficiency, such as Practice Teaching Specialist, Physical Activity Specialist, or Social Work Field Training Specialist. - (h) Patient Care or Research.
+Persons appointed to fulltime positions for the primary purpose of patient care and other service activities or to full-time or part-time positions for the primary purpose of research activities shall be given one of the following titles, even though the individuals may be assigned teaching responsibilities: - (1) Professor of (title of specialty) - (2) Associate Professor of (title of specialty) - (3) Assistant Professor of (title of specialty) - (4) Instructor in (title of specialty) - (i) Visiting Professor, Visiting Associate Professor, and Visiting Assistant Professor.
+These titles are used only for temporary appointments of persons either visiting from other institutions where they hold similar ranks or who are brought to the institution on a trial basis.
+Such appointments are limited to two years.